Employee NPS or eNPS is a method to measure your employees’ willingness to recommend your company as a place of work.

 You don’t need to be a statistician or invest a lot of time and effort to share and analyze an eNPS survey.
 Keeping the optional follow-up question open-ended lets you dig deeper into your employees’ ratings.
 You need only a spreadsheet and basic mathematical skills.
-While sharing an eNPS survey, you can share them across multiple channels with so much of ease.
-There are survey platforms that helps you automate all this like NPS by SurveySparrow too.
+While sharing an eNPS survey, you can share them across multiple channels with so much ease.
+There are survey platforms that help you automate all this like NPS by SurveySparrow too.
 This makes eNPS the perfect metric to measure employee attitudes for your management.

 It helps to achieve lower turnover

 eNPS tells you what exactly is putting off your employees.
-It could be micro management, work/life balance, undefined job roles and more.
-You will be able to pin-point what went wrong.
+It could be micromanagement, work/life balance, undefined job roles, and more.
+You will be able to pinpoint what went wrong.
 Other employee surveys may not help you achieve this with so much ease.
 Address the concerns raised by your employees immediately and show that you mean to ‘walk the talk’.
 This helps to increase confidence your team has in you and will be able to score a higher eNPS score.

 It helps to form a benchmark